Technology of the Sprawl

 "They can't trace what they can't see."Ripperdoc Specials

 CustomOne-of-a-kind builds.
 Performance varies wildly.
-May include pre-Cascade components.
+May include pre-Cascade components that predate every patent currently on the books.

 "You get what you pay for, and sometimes more."Weapons

 Violence in 2184 comes in every spectrum.
-From smart ammunition that tracks its target to neural disruptors that sever consciousness from flesh, the Sprawl's arsenals reflect both technological sophistication and human brutality.
+From smart ammunition that tracks its target to neural disruptors that sever consciousness from flesh, the Sprawl's arsenals reflect both technological sophistication and the oldest human impulses.
+The hardware evolves.
+The intent doesn't.

 Projectile